| | | |

 • Orange-glazed carrots.
 Replace the lemon juice with orange juice and add a bit of orange zest for a warm, citrus-forward finish that feels perfect for holidays.

-• Maple-dijon carrots.
-Stir 1 teaspoon of Dijon mustard into the glaze for a sweet-savory twist that pairs well with pork and chicken.
+• Maple-Dijon carrots.
+Stir 1 teaspoon of Dijon mustard into the glaze and use maple syrup instead of honey for a sweet-savory twist that pairs well with pork and chicken.

 • Spiced holiday version.
 Add a pinch of cinnamon, nutmeg, or cloves to lean into Thanksgiving flavors.
 The warm spices make the glaze taste richer and cozier.